drdh/drdh-website/content/publication/2024-LAC/index.md

 ---
-title: 'Implementing Actor-Critic with Large Language Models'
+title: 'Enhancing Decision-Making of Large Language Models via Actor-Critic'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here